GiorgiZan/AndroidMidTerm/README.md

 ## Features

-- **Login & Registration**: Users can sign up with their email and password or log in to access their personal information and workout plans.
+- **Login & Registration**: Users can sign up with their email and password or log in to access their personal information.
 - **Profile Management**: Users can input their details (weight, age, height) to personalize their workout experience.
 - **AI Chat Assistant (GymBro)**: Interact with GymBro, the AI-powered assistant, for personalized workout suggestions and fitness tips.
-- **Home**: Displays workout suggestions based on the user's profile and progress.
+- **Home**: Displays workout count and other screen buttons.
 - **Difficulty Selector**: Choose from beginner, intermediate, or advanced workout routines to match your fitness level.
 - **Workouts**: Access workout plans based on selected difficulty and user profile.